rkuma183/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 As of May 2016, Azure works with SUSE and Oracle, but not Red Hat Enterprise Linux (RHEL).

-Amazon provides software to host whatever os is put into images.
+Amazon provides software to host whatever OS is put into images.
-But its free server images are based on
+But its free server images are based on CentOS.
-CentOS.
+Amazon is working on "Linux2".

 ## Links to service brand names #